 Cuisines of all the communities in Assam have a wide range of Jolpaan i.e. instant breakfast cereals, and processed products that don’t need any preparations before serving.
 ‘Sandaguri‘ (সান্দহ গুড়ি) (Roasted Parboiled Rice flour), a typical roasted cereal served with milk makes it appetizing for all age groups.

-‘Kumal Chaul’ (Soft Rice), most relished Jolpaan basically made from a special variety of rice i.e. Chokwa Rice traditionally eaten with sugar or jaggery, milk or curd and also eaten as a savoury item with mashed potato, soaked Bengal gram, groundnut, salt with mustard oil, chopped onion, ginger so on.
+‘Kumal Chaul’ (Soft Rice), the most relished Jolpaan basically made from a special variety of rice i.e. Chokwa Rice traditionally eaten with sugar or jaggery, milk or curd and also eaten as a savoury item with mashed potato, soaked Bengal gram, groundnut, salt with mustard oil, chopped onion, ginger so on.
 Pithaguri (roasted rice flour), Bhajachaul, Hurum, Aakhoi, Muri (puffed rice) and Bhat pitha (Extruded Rice flour preparations) etc. are some of the traditional Jolpaans of Assamese cuisine.

 This preparation of Jolpaan as the primary dish is served during traditional or religious festivities with varieties of Pithas and coconut or black sesame Ladoos.
 Any voyage crossing through the grubs of Assam would be incomplete without the infamously famous Assamese snack, “Pitha”, a medley of ground rice with sugar, jaggery or salt which is then fried or roasted or prepared within the bamboo stem.
 My personal favourite is always the sweeter variants like the Ghila Pitha with jaggery or Narikal pithas (coconut stuffed pitha).